-- C1.
-Mechanisms to support and develop the doctoral students' training pathway contribute to its smooth completion.
-These mechanisms include measures to guarantee the proper conduct of theses writing and measures to enable the adaptation of the training path for students with specific needs. - C2.
+C1.
+The doctoral program ensures the smooth progress and quality of its doctoral students' training path by implementing support measures and adjustments.
+These measures particularly include those that guarantee the proper conduct of theses and those that allow for adaptations in the pathways of individuals with specific needs.

+• C2.
 The doctorate foresees regular individual monitoring of doctoral students, according to procedures that are clearly defined, comprehensible and transparent for doctoral students and thesis supervisors.

-Standard 12: The career development of PhD holders is monitored in order to measure and improve the doctorate's relevance in relation to its objectives and the realities of the labour market.
+Standard 12: The doctoral program ensures the quality of its graduates' professional outcomes in relation to its objectives and the realities of the job market.

 - C1.
-The doctorate's relevance is analysed by assessing quality of PhD holders' career pathways, and measured via occupational follow-up and cohort surveys. - C2.
+The doctoral program ensures the quality of its graduates' futures by relying on the analysis of the results from follow-up surveys regarding their pathways and professional outcomes. - C2.
 The monitoring system takes account of the nature, profile, geographical location and changes in jobs held by PhD holders. - C3.
-PhD holders' career development results are analysed and shared with a view to promoting the doctorate to potential candidates and socio-professional associations. - C4.
+PhD holders' career development results are shared with a view to promoting the doctorate to potential candidates and socio-professional associations. - C4.
 By involving doctoral students/PhD holders, the doctoral school and its institutional partners promote the creation of an alumni directory or network gathering its former doctoral students.